Trusted By:

 Technical Issues in Limited Recourse Financings

-This section deals with many topics where project finance changes the conventional treatments
+This section of advanced project finance training deals with many topics where it changes the conventional treatments

 • The proper calculation of IRR